antonmc/antonmc.github.io/_posts/blog/2017-08-05-space-cowboy.md

 For a while I thought that I'd arrive late in Chicago and be sent to another American city the next day ... but we made it on time :)

 I caught a flight to Sao Paulo!
+And after first trying to get here on a Thursday, I finally arrived on a Sunday!

 I have to be honest ... every time I've ever flown from or to Canada with United Airlines, there has always been a problem.
 While I know there were storms this time, I can't help the feeling that these days it seems fine for their flights to arrive late.
 It has turned into a normal thing.